paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-how-to-use.md

 - Better tooling around creating UIs: realtime previews, visual editing tools.
 - Better safety with free visual regression testing.

-☝🏻To name a few.
-In other words, the "separation of concerns" behind Paperclip is really about _function_ over principle.
-In all honesty, If I had it my way, I'd keep code & UI together, but it seems like the unverse doesn't gel with that idea based on my experience - things get messy.
-Separation between UI and logic almost always happens in _some_ form based on my experience, and Paperclip puts that separation to good use.
+To name a few.
+Really, the "separation of concerns" behind Paperclip isn't about principle, it's about function.

 Let's move onto something a bit more sophisticated 👌.
 Here's a site: